Nearsoft/jobs/readme.md

 * Day to day maintenance and working closely with development team
 * Dealing with issues that may come up
 * Participating in on call rotation
-* Helping in launching new micro services in Rails 5 and Elixir
+* Helping in launching new Microservices in Rails 5 and Elixir

-### Requirements:
+### Requirements

-* Nice to have BS in Computer Science, Engineering, Mathematics, or Physics
+* Nice to have B.S. in Computer Science, Engineering, Mathematics, or Physics
 * In lieu of a technical degree, 4 years of relevant work experience is an acceptable substitute
 * High degree of proficiency in Linux systems administration
 * High degree of proficiency in Chef
-* Helping in automation that requires a lot of scripting in Bash, Ruby or Phtyon
+* Helping in automation that requires a lot of scripting in Bash, Ruby or Python
 * Strong understanding of AWS Cloud Infrastructure
-* Understanding of the Ruby on Rails ecosystem, its pros and its cons
+* Understanding of the Ruby on Rails ecosystem, its benefits and its deficiencies
 * Streamlined deployment for a continuous integration based team
 * Work experience with relational databases and SQL
 * Experience with agile development process in collaborative environment
 * Good understanding of performance tradeoffs

 ## QA

 ### Responsibilities

 * Create detailed, comprehensive and well-structured test cases
 * Ability to follow, modify, and reuse test cases
 * Estimate, prioritize, plan and coordinate testing activities
-* Design, develop and execute automation scripts using open source tools
+* Designing, developing and executing automation scripts using open source tools
 * Identify, record, document thoroughly and track bugs
 * Perform thorough regression testing when bugs are resolved
 * Develop and apply testing processes for new and existing products to meet client needs